C - SMEsInsurance of Medium- and Long-term Export Supplier Credit Covering Default Risk

 Basic Conditions of C - SMSe Insurance

-The share of the value of supplies originating in the Czech Republic in the export value is more than 50%
+- The share of the value of supplies originating in the Czech Republic in the export value – rules you can find here,